kemplar285/VkElementHider/README.md

 # VkElementHider
-A Chrome extension that hides specified DOM elements from vk.com
+A simple Chrome extension that hides specified DOM elements from vk.com